WZY10065/SwitchPlanning_Reliability/README.md

 # IJEPES_SwitchPlanning_Reliability

 This supplementary material provides supporting data and analysis for the paper **'Explicit Reliability Incorporated Switches Planning of Smart Distribution System with High Flexibility'**.
-The Excel file contains complete topological information for four test systems (39, 85, 137, and 417), while the Word document offers an in-depth discussion of fictitious power flow constraints, including their mathematical formulation and implementation details.
+The Excel file contains complete topological information for four test systems (39, 85, 137, and 417), while the PDF file offers an in-depth discussion of fictitious power flow constraints, including their mathematical formulation and implementation details.

-# Details of numberical analysis (excel file)
+# Details of numberical analysis (Excel file)
 * Different configuration
 * Detailed comparison between power flow constraint and no power flow constraint
 * Detialed calculation result of 37-node, 85-node, 137-node and 417-node case